abhinz16/FuelSurrogateMLDatasetGen/README.md

 - Open `main.py` in a programming platform like **Spyder**.

-- Set the path to the `FuelSurrogateMLDatasetGen` folder.
-The outputs will be saved there.

 - Run the code from a **local drive** (avoid network drives for performance and file access reasons).

 - The optimized diverse dataset will be found in the `Output` folder as: `Optimal_dataset_FG_fragmentations.csv`